siddharthshah3030/CollegeGenius/README.md

 ## Development

-Setup required for Cloudinary and Mlab Databases you will have to create an account there and add the link for connection to Database Some issues with GoogleCustomSearch
+Setup required for Cloudinary and Mlab Databases<br>
+you will have to create an account there and add the link for connection to Database<br>
+Some issues with GoogleCustomSearch

 Want to contribute?
 Great!